Journey to the heart of the Mount Lozere

 > Take a hike to Finiels, the highest point of Mount Lozere.

-> Canyon your way along mountain rivers and discover their wild nature.
+> Canyon your way along mountain rivers.

 > Climb the via ferrata so as to admire the sparkling waters of the Villefort lake from above.